-Below 90% attendance

-A letter is automatically sent to the home explaining the school's attendance policy and outlining the student's attendance rate to date.
+Below 90% attendance - A letter is automatically sent to the home explaining the school's attendance policy and outlining the student's attendance rate to date.
 A phone call with the Counselors or Principal is required.
-The family is informed of various support mechanisms in place to support families in getting students to school such as bus passes or opportunities to car pool.
+The family is informed of various support mechanisms in place to support families in getting students to school such as bus passes or opportunities to carpool.
 Improvement in the attendance rate is expected within one month's time or further steps will be taken, as outlined below.

-Below 80% attendance

-Parents or guardians are required to attend an in-person meeting with school staff to discuss attendance challenges.
+Below 80% attendance - Parents or guardians are required to attend a meeting with school staff to discuss attendance challenges.
 Weekly attendance reports will be sent home until improvement is seen.
 Students whose attendance rate falls into either of the above categories and does not show improvement within one month's time are missing significant portions of learning and holding a seat that another student could fill.
-If attendance is not improved, CWCKC will consider reporting a concern of educational neglect.
+If attendance is not improved, Citizens will consider reporting a concern of educational neglect to the Missouri Division of Family Services.

-For any student whose attendance creates disruption to the classroom (arriving late or leaving early) or who is unable to keep up with their grade-level work, CWCKC reserves the right to take additional action to ensure a positive learning environment for all students.
+For any student whose attendance creates disruption to the classroom (arriving late or leaving early) or who is unable to keep up with their grade-level work, Citizens reserves the right to take additional action to ensure a positive learning environment for all students.